Champii/vscode-elvish/README.md

 # Elvish grammar for VSCode

-VSCode version of [language-elvish](https://github.com/iwoloschin/language-elvish) for Atom
+VSCode syntax inspired from [language-elvish](https://github.com/iwoloschin/language-elvish) for Atom

 Only includes grammar for syntaxic coloration.